 I think that this pop-up was super successful and I am looking forward to organising the next one in my own community.

 Find out more about Pop-Ups Zan on her personal blog here.
 If you want to host your own pop-up, check out our free resource pack here.
 Want to find out more about Pop-Up Adventure Play?
-Check out our facebook, twitter and website www.popupadventureplay.org.
+Check out our Facebook, Twitter and our website.